 How To Turn Yourself In

 If the sheriff has a, or if you must begin your sentence in jail, it is highly recommended that you follow the rules and turn yourself in.
 If it is for a warrant, go down to the jail intake center, and tell them that you think there is an outstanding arrest warrant out for you.
 They will check to see if you have a warrant, and if they verify that there is a warrant for your arrest, they will take you into custody and begin the intake process.
 If you have a jail sentence to serve, report on the date and time that the sentence order or court paperwork states.
 Be very careful that you are not late.
-Just bring things that are allowed when you turn yourself in, such as your drivers license or even ID, any prescription medication you might take, as well as a sentencing order from court.
+Just bring things that are allowed when you turn yourself in, such as your driver’s license or even ID, any prescription medication you might take, as well as a sentencing order from court.

 In order to have visitors, inmates have to provide each visitor’s name to the jail.
 Your visitor’s names will be put into the visitation log for the requesting inmate.
-All visitors has to provide identification.
+All visitors have to provide identification.
 Visitors showing up late or that is not on the visitation list will not be allowed to visit the inmate.

 The Campbell County Detention Center visitation procedures frequently change, so you should check the official site before you try to go to visitation.